The Problem with Favicon Generators

 The Takeaway

-Favicon generation is a solved problem that doesn't need a web service.
-Two CLI tools, 64 lines of bash, and a clear mapping from sizes to filenames.
-The script lives in version control alongside the source SVG, so the pipeline is reproducible and the output is auditable.
-When the logo changes, and it will, we run one command on our machine instead of visiting a website.
+Favicon generation is a solved problem that doesn't need a web service: two CLI tools, 64 lines of bash, and a clear mapping from sizes to filenames.
+The script lives in version control next to the source SVG, so the pipeline is reproducible and the output is auditable.
+When the logo changes, and it will, I run one command on my own machine instead of going back to some website.